-4.3 WASTEWATER PUMPED SYSTEM DESIGN (UP TO 30 L/S)
+4.3 PUMPED WASTEWATER SYSTEM DESIGN

-Wastewater pumping stations and force mains represent a long-term financial burden to Halifax Water in terms of operational, maintenance and replacement costs.
-Designs are to preclude the need for pumping stations.
-Pumping stations will be permitted only when a gravity system is not physically possible or when the life cycle costs of a gravity wastewater main outweigh those of a wastewater pumping station.
+Wastewater pump station and force mains represent a long-term financial burden to Halifax Water in terms of operational, maintenance and replacement costs.
+Where possible, designs are to preclude the need for pump station.
+Pump station will be permitted only when a gravity system is not physically possible or when the life cycle costs of a gravity wastewater main outweigh those of a wastewater pump station.
+The design horizon for a new pump station shall be 25 years for mechanical and electrical equipment and 50 years for below grade structures (wetwells, drywells and valve chambers) and 75 years for forcemains and gravity mains.